www42/phoenix/hints/k8sMulti.md

     ```
     Your images are now available in your ACR.

-3. Run your images by using YAML files (you can find sample file under *hints/yaml* folder).
+3. Run your images by using YAML files (you can find sample files under *hints/yaml* folder).
 Make sure, you adjust the files with your own container registry/tags of the images.
 You will need to deploy your pods for the backend + a backend service and the frontend pods + a frontend service.
 E.g.:
 ```
 kubectl apply -f backend-pod.yml